Written by Puneet for Excel 2010, Excel 2013, Excel 2016, Excel 2019

 1. Replace Values

 You have a list of values, and you want to replace a value or some values with something else.
-Well, with the help of the power query you can create a query and replaces that values, in no time.
+Well, with the help of the power query you can create a query and replaces those values, in no time.

 In the below list, you need to replace my name “Puneet” with “Punit”.